k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/02_BI_Docker_Installation.md

   * On Linux - trough the Docker0 interface.
   * On Windows - trough the WSL network interface.
   * Not available for MAC.
-* Install the PostgreSQL locally to use it for Storage Management DB
+* Install the PostgreSQL locally to use it for Storage Management DB.
 * Keep the default SQLite as Storage Management DB.
 Note that the default SQLite DB can be used for demo or training purposes only.

 ## Docker Installation on Linux / Windows / OSX